ranma/arm-mcu/stm32f1/README.txt

    stm32f1xxxx.ld were written by myself based on various examples on the Internet and in [1]The Definitive Guide to the ARM Cortex-M3.

+   The [2]CMSIS library came from [3]STMicroelectronics, extracted from the [4]STM32CubeF1 software package.

    Other files are original works by myself.

-Memory Map (STM32F107RB)
+Memory Map (STM32F103RB)

-   Code Flash: 0x00000000 to 0x0003FFFF 256 KB
+   Code Flash: 0x00000000 to 0x0001FFFF 128 KB
-   Data RAM:   0x20000000 to 0x2000FFFF 64 KB
+   Data RAM:   0x20000000 to 0x20004FFF 20 KB

-   The STM32F1 microcontrollers can have any of code flash at 0x08000000, system memory (serial boot loader) at 0x1FFFF000, or data ram at 0x20000000 mapped to address 0x00000000, depending on the BOOT0 and BOOT1 pins.
+   The STM32F1 microcontrollers can have any of code flash at 0x08000000, system ROM (boot loader) at 0x1FFFF000, or data RAM at 0x20000000 mapped to address 0x00000000, depending on the BOOT0 and BOOT1 pins.
    This framework assumes BOOT0 is strapped low, mapping code flash to 0x00000000.

    This framework assumes a single stack for both thread and handler modes, using MSP (Main Stack Pointer) at the top of RAM.
 The C heap is